Buying Property in Singapore – The Process and Property Tax

 Property Tax vs Income Tax in Singapore

-Is there any u003cstrongu003etaxes / capital gain tax/ inheritance taxu003c/strongu003e when I sell off the property as foreigners?
+Is there any taxes / capital gain tax/ inheritance tax when I sell off the property as foreigners?

 Capital Gain Tax / Inheritance Tax